DuguaiPereira/NonAPICaptor/README.md

 5. **Closing the Application:**
    - Before closing the application, **delete any active variables** in the GUI.
 This helps prevent potential crashes or freezing issues during shutdown.

+6. **Time Format Setting:**

+- Important: If your system is set to a 12-hour time format and you wish to use time-based scheduling (e.g., start or end extraction at specific times), ensure you enter the correct time along with AM or PM.
 ---

 ### ⚙️ **System Requirements**